Back to blog

 Arizona law requires delivery within 10 days for both planned communities (§33-1806) and condominiums (§33-1260).

 What to do: Identify whether the HOA is professionally managed as early as possible.
-If it's self-managed, start the document request immediately — don't wait for other pieces to fall into place first.
+If it's self-managed, start the document request immediately.
+Don't wait for other pieces to fall into place first.
+You won't have the luxury of time.

 Rush Fees: Are They Worth It?

 But if you're inside 10 business days to closing?
-Pay the rush fee every time.
+Pay the rush fee.
+Every single time.

 A one-day closing delay costs your client somewhere between $100 and $500 when you factor in rate lock extensions, per diem charges, and moving coordination.
-A $150 rush fee is cheap insurance.
+A $150 rush fee is cheap insurance and worth building into your standard process on tight timelines.

 Rush fee ranges by state: